davea42/libdwarf-regressiontests/README.txt

 The key scripts are PICKUPBIN RUNALL.sh DWARFTEST.sh CLEANUP

-PICKUPBIN:  this builds libdwarf and dwarfdump and stores the result in the dwarftest directory.
+PICKUPBIN:  this builds libdwarf and dwarfdump and stores the result in the regressiontests directory.
-The script assumes the directory tree has the following directories directly under a main directory (the main directory name is not important): libdwarf dwarfgen dwarfdump
+The script assumes the source directory tree is named in the BASEFILES file sourced from PICKUPBIN.

+For example, on one machine BASEFILES contains the sh(bash) statement naming the base source directory libdw=/home/davea/dwarf/regressiontests/../code

+Here are the main directories in 'code', the base source code directory on a test machine. libdwarf dwarfgen dwarfdump dwarfexample
+That is, just the normal libdwarf/dwarfdump source distribution.

 README.txt:  This file.